techmonad/stream-processing-engine/README.md

 # stream-processing-engine

-This is an example of real time stream processing using Spark Streaming, Kafka & Elasticsearch.
+This is an example of near real time stream processing using Spark Streaming, Kafka & Elasticsearch.

 ![alt tag](/doc/stream_processing.png)

 ### Pre-Requisites for this project

 #### Elasticsearch Setup
-  i) [Download](https://www.elastic.co/downloads/elasticsearch) the Elasticsearch 5.0.0-alpha5 or latest version  and unzip it.
+  i) [Download](https://www.elastic.co/downloads/elasticsearch) the Elasticsearch 6.3.0 or latest version  and unzip it.

   ii) Run the following command.